funmicra/Home-Lab/My Docker Stacks/README.md

 # 🏠 Home Lab Ansible Deployment

-This repository contains an Ansible setup to automatically deploy all Docker Compose stacks from the [`funmicra/Home-Lab`](https://github.com/funmicra/Home-Lab) GitHub repository.
+This repository contains an Ansible setup to automatically deploy all Docker Compose stacks from the [`funmicra/Home-Lab`](https://github.com/funmicra/Home-Lab) GitHub repository to my ProxMox VM server on 192.168.88.10.

 ## 📦 What It Does / How It Runs